 Instructions

-- Stir in milk and yeast mixture.
+- Stir in milk and yeast mixture.½ cup milk

 - Punch down the crescent roll dough and work into a ball.
 Cut dough ball into quarters.
+Shape each of the quarters into a ball and let rest for about 15 minutes.

 - Preheat oven to 375°F.